 What are the complications of atrial fibrillation?

-The main complication of atrial fibrillation (AF) is an increased risk of having a stroke.
+The main complication of AF is an increased risk of having a stroke.
 AF causes turbulent blood flow in the heart chambers.

 An increased risk of having a stroke (or other blood clot problem)